enoshrodrigo/enocv/README.md

 ## About My Portfolio

-This portfolio is built using React.js, HTML, CSS, and JavaScript.
+This portfolio is built using React.js.
 It serves as a showcase for my web development projects.

 ## Portfolio Link